jeffctown/xcutility/README.md

 xcodemissing is a tool to find and delete files missing from your Xcode project.

-It looks recursively through a path to generate a list of all Xcode projects and files, and will tell you which files are missing from your Xcode projects.
+It recursively searches through a path to find all of the path's Xcode projects and files, and will tell you which files do not exist in any of your Xcode projects.
+It can also filter by file extension to find only specific types of files.

 ## Installation